NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/fssh.md

 population is transfered between the two different electronic states and the adiabatic propagation happens on the second electronic state.
-When this algorithm is applied to an ensemble of trajectories, the discrete adiabatic state populations approach the correct quantum mechanical populations for each state (cite?).
+When this algorithm is applied to an ensemble of trajectories, the discrete adiabatic state populations approximate the quantum mechanical populations for each state.

 The surface hopping classical Hamiltonian can be written as
 ```math